Articles of Faith

 2. This church will not associate with liberal, new evangelical, or pseudo fundamental churches and organizations.
-We will not fellowship with the World or National Council of Churches, ecumenical evangelism, Charismatic, the Southern or American Baptist Conventions, Conservative Baptists, and cult, and church or denomination that differs from our articles of faith, churches that will not separate from worldliness or compromise, churches that fellowship with churches with which we will not fellowship, and churches that fail to practice discipline on those members that leave our church not in good standing.
+We will not fellowship with the World or National Council of Churches, ecumenical evangelism, Charismatic, the Southern or American Baptist Conventions, Conservative Baptists, cults, and church or denominations that differ from our articles of faith, as well as churches that will not separate from worldliness or compromise, churches that fellowship with churches with which we will not fellowship, and churches that fail to practice discipline on those members that leave our church not in good standing.

 Join us This sunday...

 Sunday Evening Service ......
 6:00 pm

 Wednesday Prayer & Bible Study ......
 7:00 pm